oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 This project involves figuring out a way to cluster together similar pieces of code (though not exactly the same) and then use that to train a classification model that can predict which cluster a new piece of code belongs to.
 Originally, members of the Oppia team were considering integration with [OverCode](http://people.csail.mit.edu/elg/overcode), though there were some technical concerns with how it would integrate with Oppia.
 Using an existing library is completely fine for this project and even encouraged.
 The complexity of this project is discovering a library, integrating it, and making sure it works well in practice.

 At the end of the project, creators will be able to train Oppia to respond to certain types of code submitted by learners.
 Oppia will be able to encounter new pieces of code it has not yet seen, and intelligently classify them into previously learned buckets, if that new piece of code is sufficiently similar semantically to previously taught bits of code.

+**Expected results**: Creators will be able to train Oppia to recognize buckets of user-submitted code answers using the existing training infrastructure and new code classifiers.
+Creators will also be able to test if a particular code sample fits within the bucket they expect, where buckets lead to Oppia providing a targeted reply based on the answer.

 ### Required skills/knowledge
 Required: